sourcesync/seemap2003/README.md

 These instructions will take you through the hardware and software setup from scratch.
 Some steps may be skipped if the machines were setup already.

+## Device Setup

+When you have internet, you should get all the machine's ready with these setup instructions.

+### Mac-Mini(s)

+* If it's a new mac-mini perform a typical setup
+* Login and setup an admin account called "seemap" with the password "m6shooter"
+* Install Docker if its not installed and make sure it restarts on startup
+* Clone this repo to the home directory
+* Sync to the home directory the data filee seemapld2023.tar.gz from the backup (ie, thumb drive) or cloud directory (TBD)
+* You should configure remote (VNC) login in the settings

+### Jetson NANOs

+* if it's a new NANO, perform a typical setup
+* Login and setup an admin account called "seemap: with the password "m6shooter"

 ## Network Setup

 ### Nighthawk Netgear Router